-Proposals with some basis in emerging related international Standards being developed by ISO, OASIS, IEEE, IETF, IAI or other standards development organizations should reference the relevant standard and sections thereof.

-- Proposing organizations should plan on performing all development work at their own facilities.
+- The OpenGIS Abstract Specification, as well as OpenGIS Interface Specifications, may cover some of the technology areas under consideration in the RFQ.
+The relationship between the content of the proposal and the relevant OpenGIS specifications should be noted by the Proposing organizations. - Proposals with some basis in emerging related international Standards being developed by ISO, OASIS, IEEE, IETF, IAI or other standards development organizations should reference the relevant standard and sections thereof. - Proposing organizations should plan on performing all development work at their own facilities, following the Kickoff.
 These facilities should include a server (where applicable) that is accessible to other testbed participants via the Internet.
-Technology Interoperability Experiments (TIEs) will be carried out among the participants based on these Internet-accessible servers. - Proposing organizations should plan on transitioning their components to a Sponsor-provided facility. - The desired outcomes of the OWS-7 Initiative include additional OpenGIS specifications as well as implementations that become part of the OGC Network infrastructure.
+Technology Interoperability Experiments (TIEs) will be carried out among the participants based on these Internet-accessible servers. - Proposing organizations should plan on transitioning their components to a Sponsor-provided facility. - The immediate outcomes of the OWS-8 Initiative include Engineering Reports, which can become additional OpenGIS specifications and Best Practices, as well as implementations that become part of the OGC Network infrastructure.
 Proposals covering technologies that require licensing should indicate how these technologies can be made available as a (permanent) part of OGC Network.
-Proposals should include description of technologies requiring specific hardware or software environments. - Proposals need not address the full spectrum of the OWS-7 architecture as outlined in Annex B. Proposals can focus on specific portions of that architecture.
-One proposal can address multiple threads. - Proposing organizations should be prepared to build interoperable components and thus should be prepared to cooperate with all selected development teams, regardless of whether individual proposals covered the full OWS-7 architecture or portions of it. - Software components developed in the OWS-7 initiative should either be based upon currently shipping products, or should be prototypes or pre-release versions of products that the responding organization intends to sell or otherwise distribute for ultimate deployment. - Responding organizations must participate in the full course of interface and component development, test and integration experiments, and other essential activities throughout the initiative in order to have access to and participate in demonstration exercises. - Proposal selection and funding may be on the basis of portions of the proposal deemed most likely to lead to a successful OWS-7 implementation. - Proposal selection and funding for pure specification development will be much more limited than funding for the development of software components, and will be subject to a stringent review.
-All other submittals are expected to propose component development. - Proposing organizations should feel free to provide alternatives to the OWS-7 architecture.
+Proposals should include description of technologies requiring specific hardware or software environments. - Proposals need not address the full spectrum, or even a major portion, of the OWS-8 architecture and requirements as outlined in Annex B. Proposals can focus on specific portions of that architecture.
+One proposal can address parts or all of multiple threads.
+It is the task of the OWS-8 staff to ensure that all sponsor requirements are met, which may involve negotiating with individual bidding organizations to drop, add, or change some of their proposed developments.
+This negotiation will be completed in advance of the Kickoff. - Proposing organizations should be prepared to build interoperable components and thus should be prepared to cooperate with all selected development teams, regardless of whether individual proposals covered the full OWS-8 architecture or portions of it. - Software components developed in the OWS-8 initiative should either be based upon currently shipping products, or should be prototypes or pre-release versions of products that the responding organization intends to sell or otherwise distribute for ultimate deployment. - Responding organizations must participate in the full course of interface and component development, test and integration experiments, and other essential activities throughout the initiative in order to have access to and participate in demonstration exercises. - Proposal selection and funding may be on the basis of portions of the proposal deemed most likely to lead to a successful OWS-8 implementation. - Proposal selection and funding for pure specification development will be much more limited than funding for the development of software components, and will be subject to a stringent review. - Proposing organizations should feel free to provide alternatives to the initial OWS-8 architecture.
 However, it should be noted that proposals will be selected on the basis of how successfully the various components of all the selected responses interoperate.
-Radically different architectures that would require intensive rework on the part of a majority of the selected organizations participants would have to be supported by cost/benefit analysis. - Proposing organizations should be familiar with the existing OGC Network infrastructure.
-OGC Network provides a set of services, datasets, components, toolkits, and reference materials that can and should be used to leverage OWS-7. - Proposing organisations shall use the supplied template and forms to complete their proposals.
+Radically different architectures that would require intensive rework on the part of a majority of the selected organizations participants would have to be supported by cost/benefit analysis.
+Advance coordination with affected participants to present a coherent, realistic, and reasonable approach will greatly improve chances of acceptance by the proposal review team. - Proposing organizations should be familiar with the existing OGC Network infrastructure.
+OGC Network provides a set of services, datasets, components, toolkits, and reference materials that can and should be used to leverage OWS-8.

+• Proposing organisations shall use the supplied template and forms to complete their proposals.